Is It Safe To Take Acetaminophen In Pregnancy?

 - Shorter male infant anogenital distance (predicting poor male reproductive potential).
 It is also called Cryptorchidism, wherein the male testes in newborns do not descend properly into the scrotal sac (8).

 - Delayed language skills.

-Therefore, it is recommended to take low dosages of acetaminophen for a short period during pregnancy.
+Therefore, it is recommended to take low doses of acetaminophen for a short period during pregnancy.
 Moreover, take it only after consulting your doctor, and when it is the only safe medication for relief from pain or fever.
-Though complications due to use of acetaminophen are rare, the doctors should provide information about the drug before prescribing it to you (11).
+Though complications due to the use of acetaminophen are rare, doctors should provide information about the drug before prescribing it to you.
 Also, always check the composition of the medicine to ensure it is safe for you and the baby.

 Did you take acetaminophen during your pregnancy?
 Share your experience with us in the comment section below.

 This post is for informational purposes only and is not a replacement for a doctor’s consultation.
 Do not use any medication without talking to your doctor.

 2. Ronald A. Black, and Ashley Hill; Over-the-counter medications in pregnancy; American Family physician